Why You Should Include Customer Reviews on Your Website?

 Ask at the right moment

-The right moment to ask for customers review will depend on the product or service you offer.
+The right moment to ask for customer reviews will depend on the product or service you offer.
 A ride-hailing app, like Uber or Lyft, will ask for a review right after a customer used a service.

 For other products, like shoes, appliances or computer software, it’s better to ask for a review after a couple of days or even weeks.
 Give your customer some time to get to know your product, enjoy it and form an opinion.

-And while we’re at asking, please don’t spam your customers with emails and notification.
+And while we’re at asking, please don’t spam your customers with emails and notifications.
 You will achieve just the opposite effect and discourage your clients to leave a review.